The-Youssef-Nasr-Company/Youssef-Land/README.markdown

 ## <!--3.1--> Help is on the way!

 You can use <kbd>Escape</kbd> after letting the computer show you the message `Press Esc to go to Startup Settings`, go to `Settings`, then use <kbd>F8</kbd> for Safe Mode to get the bluescreening out of Windows' way.

+# <!--4.--> Youssef Land FAQ

+So, this is the final heading, the FAQ of Youssef Land, _am I right_?

+> Hey, do you have any sponsor button????

+Of course!
+We have __4 sponsor links__ excluding other services that aren't our partners.

+> I've made a sponsor to the project, so...

+YES!!!!!!
+You've finnaly supported Youssef Land!
+>> What?!
+OF COURSE!!!!!!!!!!!